 Dublin is located on the east coast of Ireland.
 It is approximately six hours flight time from the east coast of the USA, and one hour flight time from London, England.
 The capital of Northern Ireland, Belfast, is about two hours drive north, while Ireland’s second city Cork is about three hours drive southwest.

 The best place to stay in Dublin depends on your travel tastes and preferences.
 If you wish to do the majority of your vacation on foot, staying close to O'Connell Street means that all major attractions will be within walking distance.
 Temple Bar is a charming, centrally located neighborhood.
 If you want to stay in an area with quintessential Georgian architecture, stay in Fitzwilliam Square, St. Stephen’s Green, or Merrion Square Park.

 Dublin is a great destination for foodies and its strong culinary scene is ever changing.
 There are top restaurants in every corner of the city.
 Speak to your Tourlane Travel Expert for insider tips and recommendations.
 A reliable place to taste some of Dublin’s best food is Temple Bar Food Market.
+Less

 Personal advice from Tourlane experts